tc3149/tc3149/README.md

 - ⚡ Fun fact: ...
 -->

 Thanks for visiting my Github!
-My name is Thomas, currently a Third Year student studying at the University of New South Wales
+My name is Thomas, currently a third Year student studying at the University of New South Wales

 * ✍️ Currently working on my personal [site](https://thomasc.me) and a POS mobile app called Possum